fuzzuf/fuzzuf/docs/algorithms/nautilus/algorithm_en.md

 **Splicing Mutation** replaces a subtree of the testcase with a subtree taken from another testcase that found different paths.
 That is, splicing mutation combined two testcases.

+## 4. Difference From the Original Implementation
+In this section, we explain some differences of the implementation between the Nautilus mode of fuzzuf and the original Nautilus.

+### 4-1.
+ScriptRule and RegexpRule
+The original Nautilus implementation makes it possible to use Python and RegExp in addition to JSON in order to write a grammar.
+Since those features are not necessary to define a grammar and require some external dependencies, we decided not to support those features in the first release of Nautilus mode.

+### 4-2.
+ASAN
+The application does not send a signal on the vulnerability detection when it is compiled with address sanitizers.
+Nautilus also checks the feedback of the sanitizers to catch the vulnerabilities detected by ASAN.
+However, the current Nautilus mode of fuzzuf does not support ASAN-instrumented program.
+This is because we're currently working on the revision of the Executors and so on.
+We will likely support sanitizers in the future releases.

+### 4-3.
+AFL Mutations
+In addition to the mutation methods mentioned in this documentation, the original paper explains a mutation method named **AFL Mutations**.
+However, this mutation method is not implemented even in the original Nautilus.
+Therefore, the current Nautilus mode of fuzzuf also does not support this feature.

 ----

 [^1]: Aschermann, Cornelius et al. “NAUTILUS: Fishing for Deep Bugs with Grammars.”
 Proceedings 2019 Network and Distributed System Security Symposium (2019): n. pag.